havocst/havocst-IDS/README.md

 ---

-Thank you for using rust-IDS!
+Thank you for using rust-ids!
 Stay safe and secure! 🔒✨